vestrel00/contacts-android/docs/accounts/move-raw-contacts-across-accounts.md

 move operation it will no longer be a default data (isPrimary: 0,	isSuperPrimary: 0).
 _Yes, like all other behaviors of this API, this is the same as Google Contacts._

-## Contact IDs and lookup keys may change
+## IDs and lookup keys may change

-This means that references to Contact IDs and lookup keys may become invalid.
-For example, shortcuts may break after performing this operation.
+This means that references to Contact IDs and lookup keys, RawContact IDs and source IDs may become invalid.
+Shortcuts using aforementioned properties may break after performing this operation.

 ## (Raw)Contact links (AggregationExceptions) are copied over